 Capturing the rich distribution of prices requires us to embed significant heterogeneity across firms.
-The way we incorporate heterogeneity is standard in the literature, and assumes that firms face idiosyncratic shocks to their productivity or marginal cost.
-We also incorporate a fraction of firms who set prices flexibly, which helps the model account for the many small price changes in the data.
+As is standard in the literature, we assume that firms face idiosyncratic shocks to their productivity or marginal cost.
+However, unlike much of the cited work, here productivity follows a finite-state Markov process.
+This approach, while less parsimonious than some others, has a high payoff in terms of allowing the model to match the many facts listed above.
+We also incorporate a fraction of firms that set prices flexibly, which helps the model account for the many small price changes in the data.1 As in our earlier (1999) paper, firms face idiosyncratic variation in menu costs.
 We calibrate the model to match the distribution of price changes as well as the median duration of prices documented in Klenow and Kryvtsov (2008).
 It matches these facts with firms incurring relatively small menu costs.
-An outgrowth of this calibration is that the model is consistent with many of the other pricing facts listed above.
-We are also able to identify features of the productivity process that are essential to finding flat aggregate hazard functions and to producing monetary nonneutality.
-Notably, we find that the micro pricing features are consistent with both flat hazards and a significant amount of nonneutrality, although the degree of nonneutrality is somewhat less than that found in many empirical studies.
+An outgrowth of this calibration is that the model is consistent with the other pricing facts listed above.
+We are also able to identify features of the productivity process that are essential to finding flat aggregate hazard functions and to producing monetary nonneutrality.
+Notably, we find that the micro pricing features are consistent with both flat hazards and a significant amount of nonneutrality, although the degree of nonneutrality is somewhat less than that found in many empirical studies or in Calvo-type settings.